mfumagalli/Copenhagen/Files/day1.md

 -setMaxDepth 30 | maximum total depth |

 More sophisticated filtering can be done, but this is outside the scope of this practical.
+More examples on assessing filtering options can be found [here](https://github.com/mfumagalli/Copenhagen/blob/master/Files/day1.md).

 ----------------------------